 The Peal book also records a fully muffled quarter peal for King George V in 1936.

-Four peals were rung at All Saints tide: in 1910, 1913, 1935, 1990 and 2005.
-The 1913 peal was the first at All Saints church in which a woman rang.
-(In contrast women now ring in almost every peal).
-The 1990 peal marked the Church's 800th anniversary.
+The peal in November1990 marked the Church's 800th anniversary.
 We wanted to ring a peal of Wokingham Surprise Major, with a resident band .
 At the time there was no such method (though a few years earlier the name had been one of many names used as part of a controversial multi-method peal that was subsequently disallowed, thus freeing our name again.)
 The 2005 peal was the first on the bells following the restoration in 2004.
+Both of these peals are recorded on pealboards in the tower

 Nigel Herriott searched diligently among un-named methods to find a good one - reasonably musical, within the band's capability, and not too false (so the composition would be easier).
 The band practised intensively, and rang a quarter peal shortly beforehand.
 The place notation is:

 X 38 X 14 .
 58 .
 12 X 36 X 14 X 38 X 12 X 58 Lead End 12, and the line is shown below.
-If you are not a ringer, click here for an explanation.
+If you are not a ringer, click here for an explanation .

 All Saints day was on Thursday, and celebrations lasted until the Sunday, when the peal was rung in the afternoon.
 As the peal ended, a group of wellwishers who had gathered in the church burst into applause, something the band had not anticipated.
-[Picture of peal band] The peal board by Linda Moores hangs over the ringing chamber door.
+Picture of peal band The peal board by Linda Moores hangs over the ringing chamber door.

 In recent years, it has been common to ring a peal on the morning of the annual tower dinner (11 peals).